 git push

-Downloading the Repo on Another System
+Downloading the Repository on Another System

 git clone https://github.com/<YourUserName>/<YourRepoName>